rzr/webthing-node/docs/README.md

 so it should be easy to install on RaspberryPi.

-* TODO: There is bug in current (or all previous) release with several properties of same patch, so the gateway should be rebuild until my patch is merged:
+* TODO: There is bug in current (or all previous) release with several properties of same type, so the gateway should be rebuild until my patch is merged:

   * https://github.com/mozilla-iot/gateway/issues/1148